One of the biggest factors of a startup’s success is a thorough business plan that includes reliable financial projections for startups.

 Potential investors know that the financial projections for startups can’t be 100% accurate, but you need to make sure they are realistic.

 Lending institutions and investors have seen too many entrepreneurs who are overly optimistic about their businesses.

 So as a future startup owner, you need to make sure your projections are reliable and your business has the capacity to grow.

 There we suggest you try IdeaBuddy for free.
-Our app can help you create detailed financial projections for your startup before you start investing in it.
+Our app can help you create detailed financial projections before you start investing in it.

 IdeaBuddy is an easy-to-use tool that puts some color into financial planning.
 Also, it comes with a step-by-step guide and relevant examples.
-This means that you don’t have to be a business guru or financial whiz to make financial projections for your startup!
+This means that you don’t have to be a business guru or financial whiz to make financial projections for startups!

 So, what are you waiting for?
 Start making your financial projections today and pursue your dreams with passion, since they will not come to pursue you!